Prideaux Place: Prideaux-Brune

+Prideaux Place announced that Peter died peacefully in his sleep on the 10th July 2025.

 As film and television location

-1975: Used for the episode The Ash Tree of the series A Ghost Story for Christmas.

-2006: In 2006 the BBC filmed the Antiques Roadshow at Prideaux Place, hosted by Michael Aspel, which was broadcast as episodes seven and eight of Series 29.

-Prideaux Place has been used in numerous German-language television films based on novels by Rosamunde Pilcher.
+In 1975 the house was used for the episode The Ash Tree of the series A Ghost Story for Christmas.
+In 2006 the BBC filmed the Antiques Roadshow at Prideaux Place, hosted by Michael Aspel, which was broadcast as episodes seven and eight of Series 29.
+Prideaux Place has been used in numerous German-language television films based on novels by Rosamunde Pilcher and was featured in an episode of Quest TV's 'Salvage Hunters'.